salmomascarenhas/video-downloader-chrome/README.md

 Taking the data to the "closest" and visible to the user, which is the popup.html.

+To show with a ```sh alert();``` all the urls captureds, click on the icon.

 Read more about how chrome extensions work in the [documentation](https://developer.chrome.com/extensions/overview).

+### Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/salmomascarenhas/video-downloader-chrome.

 ### Todos